-I’m often pestered with questions about my ‘free time’… which makes me a bit hysterical: what do they want from me?
-This is a personal problem, concerning my singular perceptions of how others perceive my availability.
-And this reflects the condition of a foreigner in China, trying to interpret what strangers are seeking in us foreigners.
+I’m often pestered by students asking questions about my ‘free time’… they want to become involved in my life, so I can be their foreign friend.
+This fantasy is suggestive of how free time is coded economically.
 Obviously, leisure and entertainment are purportedly non-economic zones which are colonized for economic purposes.
 And those purposes obviously involve commerce and consumption and consumerism, and community, but I’m especially interested in that old term ‘recreation’.
 This is what I am attempting to offer my customers, whether they want it or not.
 It’s such a beautiful term from the old industrial societies that we don’t hear very often anymore.

 This zone of leisurely self-education is ideologically critical for the course of industrial development.
 The workers need to have their batteries recharged, they need to update their knowledge, and this inevitably involves some independent muddling-through.
 The official ideology assumes that there are good and bad forms of leisure, where this distinction is made according to systemic biosocial criteria.
 Recreation gets circumscribed as the reproduction of an old vitality.
 But the issue concerns how that old vitality is determined.
 If leisure is instrumentalized according to some pre-given plan for development, then there is no becoming.
 Becoming begins where development is set adrift.